mieweb/docs/content/functions/system-administration/data-migration/fee-schedule-import-tool.md

 ### Fee Schedule Example

-This example shows how to import multiple cpt codes into 1 fee schedule labeled 'DEF Biz'.
+This example shows how to import multiple CPT codes into 1 fee schedule labeled 'DEF Biz'.

 {{% pre %}}
 ```